 Famed jazz house in the heart of Prague offering live music every night of the week.
-This cozy family-run club showcases the best of Prague’s jazz, funk, blues, latin, world music, and more!
+This cosy family-run club showcases the best of Prague’s jazz, funk, blues, Latin, world music, and more!
 Free entrance during the week and a small entrance fee during the weekend.
-Check-out their website to view their monthly line-up, show times, and weekend prices.
+Check out their website to view their monthly line-up, showtimes, and weekend prices.

 Lucerna Music Bar

 - Concert venue within the Lucerna Palace of New Town

 - Great atmosphere and a large dance hall